Cars Brands that start with C

 Courage Compétition Logo

-Courage Compétition was founded by the Frenchman Yves Courage, who participated in many car races in 1981 in Le Mans, France.
-The racing team also bore this name.
-In 1981, Courage’s Lola-BMW was victorious with Jean-Philippe Grand.
-The company was officially registered in 1982 when the Courage C01 prototype was completed.
-The launch of the next model, the C02, in which the team competed, led to the sponsors Primagaz, who demanded a different name for the sports models – Cougar.
-The founder will contract with Porsche in 1985 to replace the engines.
+Courage Compétition was founded by Frenchman Yves Courage, who in 1981 participated in many automobile races in Le Mans (France).
+The race team also bore this name.
+In 1981, Courage’s Lola-BMW with Jean-Philippe Grande won the race.
+The company was officially incorporated in 1982 when the Courage C01 prototype was completed.
+The launch of the next model, the C02, on which the team competed, led Primagaz sponsors to demand a different name for the sports models – Cougar.
+1985, the company’s founder contracted with Porsche to replace the engines.
 In 2007, the brand became the property of Oreca.

 Chunlan